kousun12/datadash/chart_defs/sessions/ag_data/eac2414a-e382-43b4-befc-d8efe18813fc/plot.md

 # Crop Beginning Stocks Over Time

-This chart displays the beginning stocks for various crops in million bushels across different marketing years, allowing for easy comparison of trends between commodities.
+This interactive chart displays the beginning stocks for various crops in million bushels across different marketing years, allowing for easy comparison of trends between commodities.
+Hover over data points to see detailed information for each year and commodity.

 ```js